(Photo: Ludus © Kevin Cummins)

 will be held at the People’s History Museum from July-September 2017 as part of Never Going Underground 2017

 , a major exhibition marking 50 years since the partial decriminalisation of homosexuality.
-The second exhibition, Woman: Breaking The Rules
+The second exhibition, Suffragette City - Portraits of Women in Manchester Music

-is slated for February 2018 (venue TBC) and will coincide with 100 Years of Women’s Suffrage.
+, is slated for February 2018 at The Refuge, Manchester and will coincide with 100 Years of Women’s Suffrage.

 Manchester Digital Music Archive is a crowd-sourced digital community archive established to celebrate Greater Manchester music and its social history.
 The Rebel Music

 project will allow MDMA to update its website and online archive, making it easier for the general public to upload their own music artefacts such as photos, posters, press articles, DJ mixes and videos.
 The new website will be launched on June 10th at a free event hosted in partnership with Manchester Met: 'It's Alright: A Celebration of Manchester’s Rave Heritage 1985-1995

 Commenting on the award, MDMA co-founder and project leader said Abigail Ward said: “We are thrilled to have been give the opportunity to celebrate and work with two communities who have had an enormous impact on Manchester music.
 Women and LGBT+ people have shaped some of Greater Manchester’s most vibrant and innovative music scenes, yet their contribution is all too often overlooked.”

 Nathan Lee, Head of HLF North West said: “Hot on the heels of LGBT+ History month we celebrate International Women’s Day on 8th of March.
 It’s fantastic that, thanks to National Lottery players, we can support this project and help to shine a light on some of Manchester’s less visible musical heritage from women and LGBT+ groups.”

 If you're interested in volunteering, please contact: firstname.lastname@example.org